pqrkchqps/diehard-dot-fund-school/guides/decision_making_protocols.md

 4.1 We agree to listen to the person who is speaking and respect the opinions and emotions of all members of the group.
 We aim to create a space in meetings where all ideas, concerns, fears and dreams can be expressed and are equally honoured and respected.

 4.2 Decision-making is by the agreed process outlined below.
-All significant decisions must be passed using The Village Loomio Group.
+All significant decisions must be passed using The Village Diehard.Fund Group.

 To make a group decision, anyone can raise a proposal, which should be open for at least 2 weeks to give people time to participate.